taobataoma/meanTorrent/README.md

 6. OPer/Admin can manager torrents, can reviewed new torrents, set torrent sale type, set torrent recommend level, and delete torrent.
 7. Global sale set support, It provides convenience for site preferential sales setting.
 8. Client Black List support, user can not use the client of the clientBlackList to connect to the tracker server.
+9. When user to change his profile picture, meanTorrent user [ui-cropper](https://github.com/CrackerakiUA/ui-cropper) to crop the image.

 #### Chat room feature:
 1. Users name list